Roses of ties

 Transformation, belonging, and collective healing

-How many children today grow up without fathers?
-What do we hold onto?
+How many children are growing up without fathers?

 Female hands create slipsrosor